RPSangil/Project-1/parvinder_r/README2.md

 Raelyn, has kept aside $20,0000 to be invested over a period of time.
 She asked us to researchand perform an analysis of the following:
 * How top stocks and top crypto assests have performed over last 5 years.
 * How volatile these assets could be to any foreseen blackswan event or Market uncertainties
-* How much returns these assets would have given had she invested $20,000?
+* How much returns these assets would give, if invested $20,000 5 year ago?
 1. Scenario 1:  Equally amoung the top 5 stocks and cryptos?
 2. Scenario 2:  100% in Crypto?
 3. Scenario 3:  100% in Stocks?